 A “zoomed-in” fight scene specifies more obstacles to clear (and thus more steps before the ultimate goal of the scene can be achieved).
 It might also have easier, more immediate risks to avoid, and more defenses at the players’ disposal.
 Actions look like: roll to break the enemy’s force field, at risk of your own force field being broken.
 It looks like a D&D combat scene, or we might imagine it like a fight scene in a superhero or martial arts movie.

 A “zoomed-out” fight scene specifies few or no obstacles, but — unless the characters are meant to be extremely impressive — has a higher risk of injury or death.
 Actions look like: roll to rout the enemy force, at risk of your own death.
-It’s handled like you’d handle a simple roll to jump over a pit in D&D — roll once or twice, and you’re done — even if the scope is broader and the stakes are higher.
+It’s handled much like a simple roll to jump over a pit in D&D — roll once, and you’re done — even if the scope is broader and the stakes are higher.
 We might imagine it like a brief montage in a war movie, cutting abruptly to the grisly aftermath.

 Keep in mind, too, that combat scenes don’t have to be fights to the death.
 When either side takes losses or senses it is outmatched, that is a good opportunity to consider surrendering or fleeing.